 (Incidentally, I dug up that plant and brought it with me when I moved to the city in 2007).

-I hope I have whetted your interest to learn more about herbs together with me.
-I plan to share all I can on each plant - a page for each, and once I'm caught up on my current knowledge (maybe before then), I'd like to start a blog or mailing list to let you know when I come to a new discovery.
-I plan to share some simple ways to find and harvest such herbs too.
+I hope I have whetted your interest to learn more about herbal remedies together with me.
+I plan to share all I can on each plant - a page for each, and once I'm caught up on my current knowledge (maybe before then), I've started a monthly ezine mailing to let you know when I come to a new discovery.
+Do sign up for the Aloe Vera Tips & Solutions (see subscribe form at top right column).
+Besides aloe vera articles, I share some simple ways to harvest and use herbs as herbal remedies.

-When my younger sister Elsie moved to B.C. she left most of her library of books with me.
+When my younger sister Elsie moved to B.C. she left most of her library of books with me; it has some good herbal books.
 I can look up things, but of course research on the internet is a marvelous treasure trove too!
-There is really nothing to stop us from educating ourselves on this topic, and using medicines from the plants God has scattered in our neighbourhood for our health and healing.
+There is really nothing to stop us from educating ourselves on this topic, and using herbal medicines from the plants God has scattered in our neighbourhood for our health and healing.

 Why should we suffer just because we are ignorant of the answers?
-Let's research and find out what herbs to use and how!
+Let's research and find out what herbs to use and how to make herbal remedies!
 Let's start with just one or two, like plantain and calendula, and mint, okay?
 Then we'll gradually expand our knowledge of herbal remedies.

 I've just discovered a delightful herbal book written and illustrated for children.
 You should go have a look at some of the pages too.
 Another site has a recipe using both calendula and plantain for a lip balm.

-While I have Maria Treben's earlier book, "God's Pharmacy," referred to above, I have found online that she has a newer edition out now called, "Health from God's Garden" I was pleased to find more sites in which Maria Treben shares her knowledge of many herbs and herbal remedies
+While I have my sister's Maria Treben's earlier book, "God's Pharmacy," referred to above, I have found online that she has a newer edition out now called, "Health from God's Garden" I was pleased to find more sites in which Maria Treben shares her knowledge of many herbs and herbal remedies.